The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 (189.95364238410596, 3700.662251655629)

-For a penguin with flipper length 190 mm, the expected body weight is about 3700 grams.
+For a penguin with the average flipper length, about 190 mm, the expected body weight is about 3700 grams.

 def predict(result, xs):